NHSDigital/integration-adaptor-mhs/pipeline/packer/jenkins-worker/README.md

 The files in this folder are used to create the image of a Jenkins worker for the Jenkin [amazon-ecs plugin](https://wiki.jenkins.io/display/JENKINS/Amazon+EC2+Container+Service+Plugin).

 Usage:
-1. Make sure you're logged into AWS with the appropriate credentials on your laptop
+1. Make sure you're logged into AWS with the appropriate credentials on your computer.
 2. Run these commands:
 ```bash
 docker build -t temporary/jenkins-worker:latest .